Makers Empire 3D

 In 2019, Makers Empire completed the inaugural Microsoft Sydney Scaleup Program in Sydney and Toyota funded Makers Empire to run a STEM project with 3D printing and 3D design for schools in the Western suburbs of Melbourne.
 The Company was also a finalist in the 2019 Telstra Business Awards in the Social Change category.
 Mandi Dimitriadis, Director of Learning at Makers Empire, also won an Winnovation Award for female game-changers for her work with the company.

 In October 2019, Makers Empire received a LeanLab fellowship for a research pilot to develop an understanding of how its 3D learning program might best serve American schools.

 In November 2019, Makers Empire won EduTech Asia's inaugural Pitch Competition, which gave them entry into Singapore's EduSpaze Accelerator, designed to help Makers Empire explore opportunities in South East Asia.

 As of January 2020, Makers Empire's 3D app has been used to create almost 15 million 3D designs.
 The app is used by 1 million users in forty countries.

 In March 2020, Makers Empire was certified by the Education Alliance Finland for pedagogical quality.

 In response to the COVID-19 pandemic in 2020 and global school closures, Makers Empire launched a free Learning at Home course for teachers, students and their families.

+In 2021, Makers Empire introduced curriculum-aligned in-app challenge courses, comprising custom videos, quizzes, design tutorials and challenges based around a theme or topic.
+They are designed as a complete program of work and can be taught over a school term.

+As of January 2023, the Makers Empire app was being used by 3.2 million students in 50+ countries.

+The University of South Australia (UniSA) announced the results of a research study involving Makers Empire and Australian primary school students.
+Students showed a significant improvement in spatial reasoning skills, engagement in STEM and self-determination, as well as a reduction in STEM anxiety after using the app, leading researchers to conclude that gamified education might be the key to boosting STEM capabilities in upper primary school students.
+The research findings were published in the International Journal of Technology and Design Education in mid 2023.

+During 2023, Makers Empire delivered a national Kids in Space program with the Andy Thomas Space Foundation and the Australian Space Agency.
+The program involved 70 schools and 10,000 students across Australia in every state and territory.

+In July 2023, Makers Empire was certified as a B Corporation by B Lab, showing the company's commitment to being a force for good.